The Largest Available Containership, 1970-2015 (in TEUs)

 for long been an important operational limitation in maritime shipping.

-the extended Panama Canal is expected to come online in 2014.
-From a
+the extended Panama Canal will come online in 2016.
+However, this

 maritime shipper's perspective, using larger containerships is a straightforward